Spin Class (Indoor Cycling) Calories Burned Calculator

 How many calories does spin class (indoor cycling) burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 308 calories during 30 minutes of spin class (indoor cycling).
-This is based on a MET value of 8.5.
+A person weighing 160 lbs (73 kg) burns approximately 324 calories during 30 minutes of spin class (indoor cycling).
+This is based on a MET value of 8.5 for spin class (indoor cycling).
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of spin class (indoor cycling)?

-The MET (Metabolic Equivalent of Task) value for spin class (indoor cycling) is 8.5.
+The default MET (Metabolic Equivalent of Task) value for spin class (indoor cycling) is 8.5, while the selected training style uses MET 8.5.
 This means spin class (indoor cycling) burns 8.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is spin class (indoor cycling) good for weight loss?

-Yes, spin class (indoor cycling) is an effective exercise for weight loss.
-With a MET value of 8.5, it burns a significant number of calories per session.
-A 160-lb person burns about 617 calories per hour.
+Yes, spin class (indoor cycling) can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8.5, a 160-lb person burns about 648 calories per hour.
 Combined with a balanced diet, regular spin class (indoor cycling) can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during spin class (indoor cycling)?

 Body weight significantly impacts calorie burn during spin class (indoor cycling).
-A 120-lb person burns about 231 calories in 30 minutes, while a 250-lb person burns approximately 482 calories in the same time.
+At the selected MET value of 8.5, a 120-lb person burns about 243 calories in 30 minutes, while a 250-lb person burns approximately 506 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does spin class (indoor cycling) work?